vanilla/garden-hydrate/README.md

 Garden Hydrate lets you define smart, but simple JSON data structures that are then transformed at runtime.
 It's sort of like a templating language for JSON.

 Most work is done with the `DataHydrator` class.
-You call `hyrdate` and provide it a spec and an optional parameter array.
-Hyrdate then parses the spec, transforming it into the result.
+You call `resolve` and provide it a spec, and an optional parameter array.
+The hyrdrator then parses the spec, transforming it into the result.

 ## Using the DataHydrator Class